-Designer Annie Ritz (of AndAndAnd Studio) opted for a rich green subway tile on all sides of her client’s outdoor kitchen in order to best blend in with the California landscape.
+Designer Annie Ritz of AndAndAnd Studio opted for rich green subway tile on all sides of her client’s outdoor kitchen in order to best blend in with the California landscape.
 While the Heath Ceramics rectangles were chosen for their color, they’re also able to withstand years of wear and tear—including the rare L.A. rainstorm.

-Lucky for you, tiled countertops pair perfectly with a hot 2021 trend: checkerboard.
-The motif in backsplash form ensures the countertops in Nicole Cohen’s 1920s New Jersey kitchen feel fresh not dated.
+Lucky for you, tiled countertops pair perfectly with a hot trend: checkerboard.
+The motif in backsplash form ensures the countertop in Nicole Cohen’s 1920s New Jersey kitchen feel fresh not dated.

 Stick to One Color